jitsi/jitsi-meet/doc/manual-install.md

-Restart jitsi-videobridge and start a new conference (making sure that the page is reloaded with the new config.js) -- the organizer of the conference should now have a "recoriding" button in the floating menu, near the "mute" button.
+Restart jitsi-videobridge and start a new conference (making sure that the page is reloaded with the new config.js) -- the organizer of the conference should now have a "recording" button in the floating menu, near the "mute" button.